shdb1/sample-projetc/README.md

-hello this is sample project
+hello this is sample project.